uc-cdis/gen3.org/content/community/tutorials.md

 g3Teaser:
   fig: /figs/webinar.svg
   title: Gen3 Tutorials
   detail: Tutorials of interest to the Gen3 community will be periodically created and posted here.
-If you would like to contribute your own tutorial or have ideas for a tutorial please reach out!
+If you would like to contribute your own tutorial or have ideas for a future tutorial please reach out!

 g3past: